-Even though the Bipartisan Budget Act of 2015 restricted the use of certain popular Social Security claiming strategies, you still have options to help you and/or your spouse maximize your benefits.
+You have options to help you and/or your spouse maximize your benefits.
 Remember, there’s no one “best” strategy for anyone.
 The right strategy for you depends on your PIA and that of your spouse, as well as your health and financial status.

 You can find out your expected Primary Insurance Amount (PIA) by signing up for a Social Security account and monitoring your estimated benefits.
 You can run what-if scenarios with your advisor to map out just what will happen if you file at 62, 66 or 70; what could happen if one or both of you fall ill or any combination of key factors.
-The point is the best answer may not be what you first thought.
+Remember: the best answer may not be what you first thought.

 Sources: Prudential, ssa.gov